SayleeShelar/Web-Development-Assignment-/README.md

-# Saasly - Landing Page
+# Saasly Website

-A modern landing page for an analytics platform with interactive features.
+A modern website for an analytics platform with interactive features.

 ## Features